mihranmashhud/dotfiles/README.md

 ## To uninstall:

-Pretty much the same as installation but instead run the `clean` script.
+Pretty much the same as installation but instead run the `clean.sh` script.

 ## Install individual packages: